campa-consortium/pals/source/element-kinds.md

 An ACKicker element simulates a time-dependent kicker.
 It is like a Kicker element except that the field varies in time.
+This element requires a user supplied time-dependent expression.

 Element parameter groups associated with this element kind are:
 - [**ACKickerP**](#s:ackicker.params): AC kicker parameters.